Dates: April 21-25, 2014 and October 27-31, 2014

 This Business and Human Resources program is delivered by an international business school faculty with global expertise in strategy, accounting, finance, operations, marketing and business innovation.
 By working with business faculty from outside the human resource management area, participants will discover new areas where they can provide expert advice to their business leaders.

-This program is offered in partnership with the Society for Human Resource Management (SHRM).
-Participants will earn 29.75 recertification hours.
+Participants of this human resource management program will earn 29.75 recertification hours.
 This program meets the Human Resource Certification Institute’s (HRCI) strategic requirement for SPHR (Senior Professionals in Human Resources).

 Senior HR leaders who want to: